bfanger/svelte-preprocess-react/Readme.md

 > Extend

-Once you've converted a react component to Svelte you can use
+Once you've converted a React component to Svelte, but other React components also used that component you can use `reactifySvelte`

 ```ts
 import reactifySvelte from "$lib/reactifySvelte";